mikecrinite/mebender/README.md

 `make` is of course also not required.
 The `makefile` contains all the rules, which are basically just shell scripts.
 Running the individual commands in a terminal will accomplish the same thing

+You will also need to supply a `.env` file in the project root (see `.env.sample` for the properties you'll need)

 ## Libraries
 * [go-ffprobe](https://gopkg.in/vansante/go-ffprobe.v2) - Small library for executing an ffprobe process on a given file and getting an easy to use struct representing the returned ffprobe data.